nicolasalphonso/Groupomania_social_network/README.md

 * Populate the tables with fake data : npx sequelize-cli db:seed:all
     - users informations : in the seeders forlder (...-demo-users.js)
 * start the server      : nodemon server ( or node server)

+Frontend: (/frontend)
+* install all depedencies : npm install
+* start the project : npm start
+* if your browser doesn't open itself, go to http://localhost:3000/

 Development in progress ...